mazaclub/EasyGitianBuilder/README.md

   - what release version and/or git commit tag to build from
   - signer ID
   - git url to fetch coin code from
+  - git url for gitian signatures
+  - whether or not to assert your signature on the build
+  - whether or not to sign the final binaries

 You should be able to build most coins that provide a contrib/gitian-descriptors directory in the same fashion as Bitcoin, BitcoinCash, Maza.

+EasyGitian will attempt to read the gitian-descriptors files to determine what build system and architecture you need in your build environment to build your chosen coin. (please post errors in the github issues in this repo)

 ### OSX
   - Ensure sufficient disk space is available